-Setting up a remote read replica is made convenient through the Aiven console.
-Please follow the instructions below to setup a remote read replica for any non-hobbyist Aiven PostgreSQL plan.
+Setting up a remote read replica is made convenient through the Aiven Console.
+Please follow the instructions below to setup a remote read replica for any non-hobbyist Aiven for PostgreSQL plan.

-2. Once your PostgreSQL service up and running, navigate to the service details page by clicking on the service name.
+Once your PostgreSQL service is up and running, navigate to the service details page by clicking on the service name.

 Note: To obtain the credentials to access the remote read replica, simply click on its service name to enter the service details page.

 If you have a business-critical application that requires data (and associated service) to survive complete failure of a cloud provider’s region or wish to increase the performance of your existing Aiven PostgreSQL database, take advantage of the Aiven PostgreSQL remote read replica functionality.
 The cost is will be nominal compared to benefits and peace of mind it will bring.